Search across 18 country guides, eco articles, photography, and travel resources.

 Perfect for Rajasthan, Kerala, and Goa with pleasant temperatures and festival season.

-Climate in India — By Season & Region
+Visit India By Season & Region

 India has one of the most diverse climates in the world, ranging from the Himalayan cold of the north to the tropical beaches of the south.
 Weather patterns vary enormously between regions, altitudes, and seasons, but the country is generally divided into three main periods: the cool dry season, the hot season, and the monsoon season.